devangi-08/LECO/README.md

 ## Scope & Limitations

 This is a **prototype** scoped to JEE Main Mathematics only.
-The architecture generalizes to Physics and Chemistry the labeling pipeline, prerequisite graph, and diagnostic engine are subject-agnostic, but the current data corpus and node vocabulary cover Mathematics.
+The architecture generalizes to Physics and Chemistry — the labeling pipeline, prerequisite graph, and diagnostic engine are subject-agnostic — but the current data corpus and node vocabulary cover Mathematics.

-The prototype uses **synthetic student data** to demonstrate the engine end-to-end, but not casually.
+The prototype uses **synthetic student data** to demonstrate the engine end-to-end — but not casually.
 The five students were designed with deliberately planted patterns, and the engine was then scored against that designed ground truth, plant by plant: 61 expectations audited, 19 of 48 testable ones cleanly detected, every miss root-caused ([`docs/VALIDATION.md`](docs/VALIDATION.md)).
 The diagnostic logic is deterministic and ready for real student data; what synthetic data cannot do is stand in for it.

 The 90K-question Kaggle dataset was cleaned but not labeled for this prototype due to cost and time constraints.
 It remains a candidate for scaling the corpus in a future iteration.